Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Projection of the dynamics, replacement lemma and equilibrium estimates

-One can check that, e.g. when $k=1$, any lattice path on $(N^{-1}\Z)^2$ allowed to only go right or down and starting above the line $x\cdot{\bf b}_2\geq 0$ is an element of $M_1$.
-A similar statement holds for other values of $k$ for the corresponding lattice paths directions. \\ Define now $\mu_k$ as the marginal of the contour measure $\nu = \nu^N_\beta$ (defined in~\eqref{eq_def_nu_beta}) on $M_k$:
+One can check that, e.g. when $k=1$, any lattice path on $(N^{-1}\Z)^2$ allowed to only go right or down and starting in the upper half plane $x\cdot{\bf b}_{\pi/2}\geq 0$ is an element of $M_1$.
+A similar statement holds for other values of $k$ for the corresponding lattice paths directions.